curl/everything-curl/libcurl.md

 encourage applications to reuse handles as much as possible for performance and efficiency perposes.

+In case of problem (like perhaps out of memory), curl_easy_init() returns NULL and that is of course a serious error for any application.
+You need to write your program to take this risk into account.

 ### Set handle options

 You set options in the easy handle to control how that transfer is going to be